Andromeda's tenuous veil: A likely Milky Way nebula projected toward M31: Results

 \subsubsection{Velocity derived from the emission lines}

-After performing the Gaussian fit to the emission lines, our code also outputs the difference between each measured line and its rest-frame wavelength, in units of km s$^{-1}$, for all lines and pointings in both days.
+After performing the Gaussian fit to the emission lines, our code also outputs the difference between each measured line and its rest-frame wavelength, in units of km s$^{-1}$, for all lines and pointings on both days.
 The errors are very low: on the order of 2 - 3 km s$^{-1}$ for the nebula emission lines and below 1 km s$^{-1}$ for the much stronger sky emission lines.
-For the latter, the velocity shift should be compatible with zero in all cases, since they come from our own atmosphere.
-Nevertheless, we measure differences much larger than the errors, from -5.9 km s$^{-1}$ to +3.5 km s$^{-1}$.
-These shifts are not random but correlated, being for example all positive on the first night and negative on the second night, and similar for different lines in each specific pointing.
-This indicates that the wavelength calibration is not stable enough across pointings or nights to directly compare the velocity shifts of the nebula emission lines.
-In order to correct for this effect, we have simply subtracted from all the velocities of the nebula emission lines, the sky emission line shifts in that specific pointing and night.
-For the blue grism, we have used the 5198 \AA~sky emission line since it is the only strong one detected.
-For the red grism, we have used the median shift of three strong sky lines that cover the wavelength range we are interested in: those at 6533.05~\AA, 6553.63~\AA, and 6863.97~\AA.

-Finally, we have corrected the velocities to place them in the heliocentric or barycentric system.
-The corrections are near-identical for the two nights, $-$25.89 km s$^{-1}$ the first one and $-$25.91 km s$^{-1}$ the second one, using the routine \texttt{radial\_velocity\_correction} from \texttt{astropy} \citep{Astropy13,Astropy18,Astropy22}.
+We used these sky lines as reference to perform the final correction on the nebular line velocities, considering that their velocity shift should be compatible with zero, since they originate in our atmosphere.
+Finally, we have then placed the nebular velocities in the barycentric system (see Appendix \ref{app:spec} for more details of the process).
 We report the velocities and their uncertainties for all the nebula emission lines that are successfully fitted by our code in Table \ref{tab:veloc_flux}, and show them in Fig. \ref{fig:veloc}.